 Globalmania: Globalmania will enable your students to master world geography in just 7 months and you can begin using it today.
 You will receive Globalmania instantly when you subscribe to the Knowledge Quest newsletter.

 Seterra: Seterra is a challenging educational geography game with more than 100 different exercises.
 Learn about countries, capitals, oceans, flags and cities in Africa, Europe, South America, North America, Asia and Australia, using outline map exercises!

 NotebookingPages.com: the sample set you can receive for free by subscribing includes some state notebooking pages.
-You may want to go ahead and purchace the State Study Complete Set after you see them though.
+You may want to go ahead and purchase the USA States Pack, after you see them though.
+If you do wish to purchase the pack, use the code benandmeUSA for a 25% discount.
 We actually have the Lifetime Treasury Membership because we use and love all of their notebooking pages.
-Use discount code = discount10 to save $10 on your $20+ purchase at NotebookingPages.com.
-This discount is for individual purchases only and cannot be used on a Treasury Membership.
+The state pages are included in this membership.

 Download these free printable passports.